 How to use Poll Everywhere to gather live feedback

-Challenge: To find ways to build a conversation from students during a lecture
+Challenge: To find ways to build a conversation from students during a lecture.

 Activity overview:

 This activity uses Poll Everywhere so that lecturers can gather real-time data from their students in both online and physical settings.
-This activity can be used to run a knowledge check, guage opinions and gather feedback from students to help enhance teaching & learning.
+This activity can be used to run a knowledge check, gauge opinions and gather feedback from students to help enhance teaching & learning.

 ABC – Discussion Type Activity